sumituiet/interface_llms/readme.md

-# Crowd monitoring query system
+# Interfacing LLMs and Unsloth model training

 ## Overview

-The **Crowd monitoring query system** is a FastAPI-based application that allows users to query room occupancy records based on specific criteria using an instruction-tuned language model.
+The repo is a FastAPI-based application that allows users to query room occupancy records based on specific criteria using an instruction-tuned language model.
 This system integrates a MongoDB database to store and retrieve occupancy data, while leveraging a pre-trained language model to generate natural language responses based on the queried data.

 ## Key Features